maim-lain/schooloflust/patreonpatch.md

 - Saves created with the unpatched version won't work with the incest patch
 - Saves created with the incest patch won't work on versions without the incest patch
 - You **need** to back up your game folder because the patch overwrites files
-- There shouldn't be any bugs, but I haven't done a full playthrough with the patch yet
+- Your uncle may incorrectly call Flora 'Mom', but IDK I haven't tested that far.
+There shouldn't be any other bugs

 <br>